YevheniiKovryzhenko/KGroundControl/README.md

 > Keep in mind, that this is a very time-consuming process and you may have to restart it a couple of times if something was done incorrectly.
 > You need a lot of storage space for this, get yourself at least 128Gb or better 256Gb of free space before you start.

-Here is a quick example of compiling everything on Linux:
+Here is a quick example of compiling everything on the target Linux device:
 1. Make sure you have all the dependencies:
   * Update system:
     ```bash